Courses in College

 Today's Homesteading

-While homesteading in the 19th century was about staking your claim to a piece of land, today's definition is more about finding self-sufficiency in a simpler way of life.
-According to Modern Homesteading Today, modern homesteaders grow their own food, make their own clothing and even supply their own electricity to their homes through solar or wind power.
-Homesteading allows individuals to abandon the break-neck speed lifestyles common today, in favor of a simpler life living off the land and growing together as a family.
+While homesteading in the 19th century was about staking your claim to a piece of land, today's definition is more about finding self-sufficiency in a more straightforward way of life.
+According to Modern Homesteading Today, modern homesteaders grow their food, make their clothing, and even supply their electricity to their homes through solar or wind power.
+Homesteading allows individuals to abandon the break-neck speed lifestyles common today in favor of a simpler life, living off the land and growing together as a family.

-Homesteading can be done in any area of the country, including the heart of big cities.
-In fact, urban homesteading has become a popular
+Homesteading can be done in any country area, including the heart of big cities.
+Urban homesteading has become a popular concept as more city dwellers learn to live self-sufficiently

 . . .read more